nosarthur/gita/README.md

 - `gita rm <repo-name(s)>`: remove repo(s) from `gita` (won't remove files from disk)
 - `gita -v`: display gita version

-The delegating sub-commands are of two formats
+The `git` delegating sub-commands are of two formats

 - `gita <sub-command> [repo-name(s) or group-name(s)]`:
   optional repo or group input, and **no input means all repos**.
 - `gita <sub-command> <repo-name(s) or groups-name(s)>`:
   required repo name(s) or group name(s) input

-In either case, the `gita` command translates to running `git <sub-command>` for the corresponding repos.
+They translate to `git <sub-command>` for the corresponding repos.
 By default, only `fetch` and `pull` take optional input.
+In other words, `gita fetch` and `gita pull` apply to all repos.
 To see the pre-defined sub-commands, run `gita -h` or take a look at [cmds.yml](https://github.com/nosarthur/gita/blob/master/gita/cmds.yml).
 To add your own sub-commands, see the [customization section](#custom).
 To run arbitrary `git` command, see the [superman mode section](#superman).

-If more than one repos are specified, the git command will run asynchronously, with the exception of `log`, `difftool` and `mergetool`, which require non-trivial user input.
+If more than one repos are specified, the `git` command runs asynchronously, with the exception of `log`, `difftool` and `mergetool`, which require non-trivial user input.

 Repo paths are saved in `$XDG_CONFIG_HOME/gita/repo_path` (most likely `~/.config/gita/repo_path`).